Timing Optimisation and Analysis in the Design of 3D silicon sensors: the TCoDe Simulator: Timing behaviour of 3D silicon sensors

-where $P$ is called \emph{timing propagation coefficient} and is a function of the front-end characteristics.
-Such final analysis goes beyond the scope of the present work.
-We can limit to observe the effectiveness of the TCoDe analysis in describing and predicting the time behaviour of sensors and in particular of the 3D technology sensors.
-Moving from the 3D-column geometry (number 1) to the parallel trench geometry (number 3) provides more than a factor 2 gain in $\sigma_{t_c}$.
-Pitch reduction (geometry number 4) can almost double the effect.
+where $P$ is called \emph{timing propagation coefficient} and is a function of the front-end properties.
+Since such analysis goes beyond the scope of the present work, here we can limit to observe the effectiveness of the TCoDe analysis in describing and predicting the time behaviour of sensors and in particular of the 3D technology sensors.
+Moving from the 3D-column geometry (number 1) to the parallel trench geometry (number 3) provides more than a factor two reduction in $\sigma_{t_c}$.
+Pitch reduction (geometry number 4) can improve the effect almost by an additional factor two.